-Activity 1 : Sequence of Action Objectives: Activity 2: Setting Objectives: Demonstrate understanding of sequence of action Define new vocabulary terms Activity: Create a timeline of events that take place in the novel Target five important events List and define five new or interesting words you learned Presentation: You will present your activity to the class, explaining how the author conveyed the series of events.
-Try to include literary elements such as flashback and climax.
-Demonstrate understanding of setting Define new vocabulary terms Activity: Identify the setting of the novel Draw or find pictures to describe both the time and place represented in the novel.
-Use five adjectives to describe the setting.
-If the setting is an actual place, include a map to show its relationship to other places in the world/country.
-List and define five new or interesting words you learned.
-Presentation: You will present your activity to the class, explaining how the author developed the setting.
-Think about how the author develops the setting to convey feelings and set the mood.
-Activity 3: Characterization Objectives: Demonstrate understanding of character development Define new vocabulary terms Activity: Draw an outline of one main character in the novel Inside the outline, write/place symbols/pictures to describe the internal elements of his/her character.
-Think about character traits such as honesty or bravery.
-Outside the outline, write/place symbols/pictures to describe the external elements of his/her character.
+Activity 1: Sequence of Action

+- Demonstrate understanding of sequence of action - Define new vocabulary terms

+- Create a timeline of events that take place in the novel - Target five important events - List and define five new or interesting words you learned

+- You will present your activity to the class, explaining how the author conveyed the series of events. - Try to include literary elements such as flashback and climax.

+Activity 2: Setting

+- Demonstrate understanding of setting - Define new vocabulary terms

+- Identify the setting of the novel - Draw or find pictures to describe both the time and place represented in the novel.
+Use five adjectives to describe the setting. - If the setting is an actual place, include a map to show its relationship to other places in the world/country. - List and define five new or interesting words you learned.

+- You will present your activity to the class, explaining how the author developed the setting. - Think about how the author develops the setting to convey feelings and set the mood.

+Activity 3: Characterization

+- Demonstrate understanding of character development - Define new vocabulary terms

+- Draw an outline of one main character in the novel - Inside the outline, write/place symbols/pictures to describe the internal elements of his/her character.
+Think about character traits such as honesty or bravery. - Outside the outline, write/place symbols/pictures to describe the external elements of his/her character.
 Think about physical characteristics like the way the character looks or dresses.
-Include five different characteristics or traits.
-List and define five new or interesting words you learned.
-Presentation: You will present your activity to the class, explaining how the author develops the characters.
-Think about how the characters interact with each other and the types of relationships they develop.
-Activity 4: Figurative Language Objectives: Demonstrate understanding of the use of figurative language Define new vocabulary terms Activity: As you read, identify elements of figurative language Look for five examples of figurative language such as simile, metaphor, personification, alliteration, hyperbole, idiom, allegory, and irony.
-Find or draw a picture to represent one of your examples.
-List and define five new or interesting words you learned.
-Presentation: You will present your activity to the class, explaining how the author uses figurative language to develop his/her style.
+Include five different characteristics or traits. - List and define five new or interesting words you learned.

+- You will present your activity to the class, explaining how the author develops the characters. - Think about how the characters interact with each other and the types of relationships they develop.

+Activity 4: Figurative Language

+- Demonstrate understanding of the use of figurative language - Define new vocabulary terms

+- As you read, identify elements of figurative language - Look for five examples of figurative language such as simile, metaphor, personification, alliteration, hyperbole, idiom, allegory, and irony. - Find or draw a picture to represent one of your examples. - List and define five new or interesting words you learned.

+You will present your activity to the class, explaining how the author uses figurative language to develop his/her style.

-Activity 5: Symbols Objectives: Analyze literature/demonstrate understanding through the use of symbols Define new vocabulary terms Activity: As you read, identify examples of symbols.
-Identify five examples of symbolic images.
-Bring an object to represent one of your examples.
-List and define five new or interesting words you learned.
-Presentation: You will present your activity to the class, explaining how the author's use of symbolism helps to develop his/her style.
-Activity 6: Theme Objectives: Analyze literature/demonstrate understanding of theme Define new vocabulary terms Activity: As you read, identify some quotations from the text that help to identify the theme.
-Create a poster (81⁄2 x11in) with one quote from the novel that demonstrates its general theme.
-List and define five new or interesting words you learned.
-Presentation: You will present your activity to the class, explaining the theme of the novel and the quotation(s) you have selected. -- --
+Activity 5: Symbols

+- Analyze literature/demonstrate understanding through the use of symbols - Define new vocabulary terms

+- As you read, identify examples of symbols. - Identify five examples of symbolic images. - Bring an object to represent one of your examples. - List and define five new or interesting words you learned.

+You will present your activity to the class, explaining how the author's use of symbolism helps to develop his/her style.

-Summer Reading Activity Choices (on the previous page): Be prepared to present your activity on the first day of class.
-Summer Reading Assignment Form:
+Summer Reading Activity Choices (on the previous page):